bopopescu/promi2/code/README.md

 - custom.py

 * * *
-# Correlation
+# Enabling Correlation
-## Create training set
-- To enable the correlation feature, you need to create a dataset that contains the correlation extracted feature:
-- Make sure `srnaseqmatrix` and `cageseqmatrix` is filled in

-## Training to get beta5
-- In `trainingfeatures`, change `cpg,cons,tata,mirna_prox` to `cpg,cons,tata,mirna_prox,corr` (e.g. add the "corr" feature)
-- Train in TrainingSet-corr.gff (not TrainingSet.gff)

 ## Using correlation feature with promi2
+1. At the "Creating the training set" step, you will need to create a dataset which contains the extracted correlation
+ - Make sure `srnaseqmatrix =` and `cageseqmatrix =`, in the [config](config.ini) file, is filled in
+2. At the "Training the model" step, you will neet to tell the program to include correlation as a feature
+ - In `trainingfeatures =`, change `cpg,cons,tata,mirna_prox` to `cpg,cons,tata,mirna_prox,corr`
+ - Also make sure to train with training set with the extracted correlations (e.g. "TrainingSet-corr.gff" -- not "TrainingSet.gff")
+3. At the "Using the model" step, you will need to tell promi2 to use the corrlelation feature as well as the new parameters
-- Update the `params` to TrainingSet-corr.gff.finalparams generated in the previous step
+ - Update `params =` to the resulting `*finalparams` file generated in the previous step
-- In `features`, change `cpg,cons,tata,mirna_prox` to `cpg,cons,tata,mirna_prox,corr`
+ - In `features =`, change `cpg,cons,tata,mirna_prox` to `cpg,cons,tata,mirna_prox,corr`
-- Run promi2!

-- memo: using promi2.py expects normalized cage matrix (?)
+ - **Note:** promi2 also expects `cageseqmatrix =` to be filled out